Dedekind Zeta motives for totally real fields: The motive of a product-hyperbolic manifold

-Let $k$ be a number field, and let $\MT(k)$ denote the category of mixed Tate motives over $k$.
-It is a rigid abelian tensor category, and it is the smallest abelian subcategory of the derived category of motives which is generated by the Tate objects $\Q(n)$, and closed under extensions.
-The relation with algebraic $K$-theory is the isomorphism:
+Let $k$ be a number field, and let $\MT(k)$ denote the abelian tensor category of mixed Tate motives over $k$ \cite{DG}.
+Its simple objects are the pure Tate motives $\Q(n)$, where $n\in \Z$, and its structure is determined by: